Temporarily enable PHP warnings

 Overview

-This article explains how to temporarily enable PHP warnings in your website's error log.
+This article explains how to temporarily enable PHP warnings so they display in the panel or on a website.

 Background